Olena Alec, Executive Director

-Melialani is Kanaka ‘Ōiwi, born and raised on the mainland in the San Francisco Bay Area.
-She has a BA in Communication Studies from San Jose State University and graduated top of her class with a MA in International Education & Globalisation at the University of Bath in England.
+Melialani is ‘Ōiwi, born and raised on the mainland in the San Francisco Bay Area.
+She has a BA in Communication Studies from San Jose State University and an MA in International Education & Globalisation at the University of Bath in England.
 There, she was a part of starting a decolonization working group of faculty and students in the Department of Education.
 She has volunteered with various education non-profits on the mainland.

-Melialani is passionate about preserving the natural and cultural resources that exist in the Haleakalā National Park for conservation of the ‘āina and justice for Native Hawaiians.
-Her research focused on restoring ‘ike Hawai’i for epistemic and environmental justice through aloha ‘āina and Indigenous education sovereignty.
+Melialani is passionate about preserving the natural and cultural resources that exist in the Haleakalā National Park for conservation of ‘āina and justice for Native Hawaiians.
+Her research focused on restoring ‘ike Hawai’i for epistemic and environmental justice through aloha ‘āina and culturally sustaining pedagogy.
 Melialani hopes to help amplify Native Hawaiian voices in the park through her role at Haleakalā Conservancy.

 John DeBlasio, Grant Writer